Skip to content

 2. Strengthen Teamwork Through Local and Global Connections

 Encourage students to collaborate with classmates, community leaders, and peers from other parts of the world.
-Virtual discussions, collaborative projects, and mentorship opportunities can help students understand different approaches to solving problems and improve their ability to work well in a team.
+Virtual discussions, collaborative projects, and mentorship opportunities help students understand different approaches to solving problems and improve their ability to work well in a team.

 3. Foster Critical Thinking and Perspective-Taking